 The human hand was made to draw.
-Researchers and practical experts (not artists) agree that drawing is a fundamental component of the human learning and communication experience.
+Researchers and practical experts (not artists) agree that drawing is a fundamental component of the learning and communication experience.

 However, each of us has continued drawing in small ways.